ubports/docs.ubports.com/userguide/dailyuse/libertine.rst

 .. note::
     When you launch bash in this way you will not get any specific feedback to confirm that you are now *inside* the container.
 You can check ``ls /`` to confirm for yourself that you are inside the container.
 The listing of ``ls /`` will be different inside and outside of the container.

+In order to give parameters to the command wrap the whole command in quotes, e. g. :

+  ``libertine-container-manager exec -c "ls -a"``

+**The second option** is based on ``libertine-launch``.
+It will execute your commands as user phablet in a completely setup container.
+So you may use this option to modify your files using installed packages.

+To execute a command you can use the following pattern:

+  ``libertine-launch -i CONTAINER-IDENTIFIER COMMAND-LINE``

+For example:

+  ``libertine-launch -i xenial ls``

+In case you want to add some parameters just append them to the command line:

+  ``libertine-launch -i xenial ls -a``

 To get a shell as user ``phablet`` run:

   ``DISPLAY= libertine-launch -i CONTAINER-IDENTIFIER /bin/bash``

 Background
 ----------